gabeochoa/KPD/README.md

 import os # makes directories
-import time # used to rerun mainFunc every 30 sec import requests # used to get html for BS from bs4 import BeautifulSoup # used to parse for imgur albums
+import time # used to rerun mainFunc every 30 sec import requests # used to get html for BS from imgurpython import ImgurClient #allows fix of image albums import json #used to parse gfycat links from keys import *

 ===
 	TODO: